bartvanbossuyt/testPDP/videos/README.md

 ## 💡 Usage

-These videos are intended as reference material to complement the Python scripts in the main project.
+These videos serve as reference material to complement the Python scripts in the main project.
-They can be used for onboarding new contributors, supporting presentations, or reviewing the PDP workflow step by step.
+They are particularly useful for onboarding new contributors, supporting presentations, and understanding the PDP workflow step by step.

 ---